AcroMedia/ansible-role-new-relic/README.md

 * Host variables need to be made for each host this role will be applied to.
 The variables are defined in `example_host_vars/example_host.yml`

-* Do not ever commit secrets to the repository.
-The actual licenses should be stored in `ansible/secrets/newrelic.yml` which is gitignored, and referenced from the host variable file.
+* newrelic_license_key: Do not ever commit secrets to the repository.
+The actual value for the license should be stored in `ansible/secrets/newrelic.yml` which is gitignored, and referenced from the host variable file.
 Check the `example_secrets/example_newrelic.yml` for an example.

 Dependencies
 ------------